 The CSO payments are made in return for compliance with commitment to state-wide uniform tariffs for franchise customers.
-From 1 January 2018, the Company's parent, Energy Queensland Limited, entered a fixed CSO agreement with the Queensland Government (the State).
-The compensation is a fixed payment based on forecast revenue and matching costs from electricity sales to franchise customers of the Company on the basis that Energy Queensland Limited is assuming the risk, and any benefits, inherent in a fixed payment based on forecast.
-The CSO is recognised on an actual consumed basis in the accounts of Ergon Energy Queensland, with an intercompany receivable from Energy Queensland Limited for that amount.
+From 1 July 2023, the Company's parent, Energy Queensland Limited, entered a fixed CSO agreement with the Queensland Government (the State) whereby the compensation is a fixed payment based on forecast revenue and matching costs from electricity sales to franchise customers of the Company with a true-up process undertaken in April of each financial year.
+The CSO is recognised on an actual consumed basis in the accounts of the Company, with an intercompany receivable from Energy Queensland Limited for that amount.